keijack/kjservlet/README.md

     var con = $db.connect();
 ```

 *Notice!
-This method only supports MySql and its variant, MariaDB, and you must handle the mysql driver dependency in your pon.xml.*
+This method only supports MySql and its variant, MariaDB, and you must handle the mysql driver dependency in your pom.xml.*

 If you are not using mysql, or if you want to use some connection pool, you use this:
 ```javascript